Arizona tribe fights to stop lithium drilling on culturally significant lands

 Lawyers for Arizona Lithium Ltd. have argued that the tribe’s claims are speculative and that both the federal government and the mining company have presented evidence that lithium exploration is “a significant public interest as the nation strives to address climate change.”

 Arizona Lithium has plans for 131 drilling sites across nearly a square mile (2.6 square kilometers) to obtain samples.
-The work will help them determine if there’s enough ore to construct a mine and extract the critical mineral needed to manufacture batteries for electric vehicles, among other things.
+The work will help them determine if there is enough ore to construct a mine and extract the critical mineral needed to manufacture batteries for electric vehicles, among other things.

 The largest U.S. lithium mine currently under construction survived legal challenges in neighboring Nevada near the Oregon border last year.
 Conservationists and tribes argued the Thacker Pass project would destroy sacred lands where more than two dozen Native Americans were slaughtered by U.S. troops in 1865.